noudess/docs-main/Spells.md

 ### Formula

 All slots use Formula 100.
-When we analyze the [spell_effects.cpp](https://github.com/EQEmu/Server/blob/master/zone/spell_effects.cpp) source file, we see the corresponding formula establishes that the base value (result = ubase).
+When we analyze the [spell_effects.cpp](https://github.com/EQEmu/Server/blob/master/zone/spell_effects.cpp) source file, we see the corresponding formula establishes that the base value is used (result = ubase).

 Since the Spell Effect Current Mana (SE_CurrentMana) allows for duration, we see that you will receive 14 mana per tick while the spell is active.